Key takeaways:

 Muffled or decreased hearing

 A swimmer’s ear infection involves the outer part of the ear (the ear canal).
-A typical ear infection refers to inflammation that occurs more internally, just behind the eardrum in the middle ear.
+A typical ear infection, on the other hand, refers to inflammation that occurs internally, just behind the eardrum in the middle ear.
 Both types of ear infection involve ear pain.
-However, here are some common ways in which they’re different.
+But there are some common ways in which they’re different.

 A middle ear infection is more likely to:

-Be triggered by a viral upper respiratory infection or a cold
+Be triggered by a viral upper respiratory infection like a cold or the flu

 Cause pain that worsens when lying down